Resume

 How to Write About Soft Skills on a Resume

-The most effective way to write about soft skills is to provide evidence of how you successfully applied them.
+The best way to write about soft skills is to provide evidence of how you successfully applied them.
+Here’s how this might look in different resume sections

-• Certifications section: include any certificates that reinforce your proficiency in soft skills.
+• Certifications section: Include any certificates that reinforce your proficiency in soft skills.

-• Skills section: make a concise list of soft skills that employers value based on their expectations.
+• Skills section: Make a concise list of soft skills that employers value based on their expectations.

-Now, understand that writing about soft skills isn’t always necessary.
+Remember: writing about soft skills isn’t always necessary.
 Sometimes, it might even hurt your chances.

 Summary section